Dickson Falls, New Brunswick

 Fundy National Park is known for the big changes in the sea level due to the tides, but it also has other attractions that are very interesting.
 Third Vault Falls is THE waterfall to visit in the park, but it is a strenuous hike, in my opinion.

 If you’re looking for something less exhausting, Dickson Falls may be the waterfall/attraction for you.
 Dickson Falls is about half the height of Third Vault Falls, though Dickson Falls doesn’t seem as imposing.
-The hike, though, is under 1 mile round-trip.
-It was a rather easy hike.
+The hike, though, is under 1 mile round-trip and is an easy hike.
 There are boardwalks and stairs built into the hike, and this allows for many different views of the falls.
 It’s definitely worth a stop if you’re in the park.

 1. NB-114 forms a horseshoe that diverges from Transcanadian Highway 1 near Four Corners/Sussex and then loops back into Moncton.
 NB-114 passes through Fundy National Park.